 Better Commit Policy for Jira Cloud

-- traceable commit history
+- maintain a well-structured commit history

-- faster code reviews
+- speed up code reviews ⚡

 ← Learn more by watching the intro video in the left.

-Stay in control of every source code change
+Stay in control of every code change

-Rules can check every commit detail:
+Checks can validate every commit detail:

 - commit message